Javed Jabbar: Media

 In 2016, Jabbar supported PEMRA's proscription on broadcasting Indian media in Pakistan.
 Jabbar believes the state to offer "very high levels of freedom of expression" to media despite the rare blips.

 India

-Jabbar blames India's maneuvers in the immediate aftermath of the Partition—1947 Kashmir War—, to have influenced Pakistan into becoming a "security-oriented state."
+Jabbar blames India's maneuvers in the immediate aftermath of the Partition, the 1947 Kashmir War, to have influenced Pakistan into becoming a "security-oriented state."
 He hopes that India will engage with Pakistan more meaningfully and without holding discussions hostage to "[Pakistan's] cessation of support for terrorism, while India does it self."

+He has served as chairman of the Social Policy and Development Centre, a Pakistan-based policy research organization, and has been a participant since 1992 in the Neemrana Initiative, a long-running Track II dialogue between Pakistan and India involving former officials and civil society representatives.